maxijabase/discord-logstf-uploader/README.md

    - The *logs.tf* API link cannot contain spaces in the form of ``%20``, as they will get deleted and your link will get corrupted.
    - To get more information as to how to prepare an API link that suits your needs, visit http://logs.tf/about#json
    - An example link looks like this: ``http://logs.tf/api/v1/log?title=Legacy&limit=1&uploader=76561198179807307``
-   - Currently the plugin only supports SQLite (to store log IDs for comparison).

  ## Compiling dependencies